Nursultan Nazarbayev International Airport: Facilities

-The airport is the primary hub of Air Astana and is a primary operating base for SCAT Airlines, low-cost carrier – FlyArystan, Qazaq Air.
+The airport is the primary hub of Air Astana and is a primary operating base for SCAT Airlines, low-cost carrier FlyArystan, and Qazaq Air.
 It has two passenger terminals (T1 and T2), a business aviation terminal as well as cargo and maintenance facilities.
 In 2019, it served 5,099,391 passengers, an increase of 12.1% compared to 2018, making it the second-busiest airport in Kazakhstan.
-The busiest single destination in passenger numbers is Almaty.
+The busiest destination in passenger numbers is Almaty.